woodser/monero-java/README.md

 ## Sample Code

 This code is a brief demonstration of the API.
-See the JavaDoc, [specification PDF](https://github.com/monero-ecosystem/monero-javascript/blob/master/monero-model.pdf), or [JUnit tests](src/test/java) for details.
+See the JavaDoc, [specification PDF](https://github.com/monero-ecosystem/monero-javascript/blob/master/monero-model.pdf), or [JUnit tests](src/test/java) for more details.

 ```java
 // connect to a daemon